kimjammer/Scouting/README.md

 5. Confirm that all the radio symbols have turned green, and you are good to scout!

 **Below information is not needed to use the software, but it should greatly help in understanding and adapting the software for new games or teams.**

+## Editing Code

+On most computers, you can just follow the instructions in the "Installation" section and edit the code with the IDE of your choice.
+We use VSCode, but you can use whatever you want.
+However, we also support development in *Github Codespaces*!
+So you can still edit and develop even if you only have access to a web browser (ie. Chromebook).
+First, you should get the Github Student Developer
+Pack, so you get 90 (instead of 60) free hours of Codespaces a month.
+This is enough for our team.

+Click the green Code button to the top of the Github, and select the codespaces tab.
+Make a new codespace or start one you have been working on before.
+Your codespace will setup.
+Through the .devcontainer files, the codespace will be configured with node.js and mongoDB, and npm install will run automatically.
+Just run `npm run dev` and `npm run startserver` to get started.
+Codespaces should automatically forward these ports for you.
+When you're done, make sure to stop the codespace so you don't waste your hours.

 ## Tech Stack